 No hay anuncios

-The rains have also affected roads.
-According to the Catalan Traffic Service (SCT), the N-340 has been closed in both directions at Santa Margarida and Els Monjos; the C-17 has lost its northbound lane due to fallen trees; and on the AP-7, traffic jams of more than 9 kilometers have formed between Olèrdola and Castellet and Gornal due to vehicles stopped on the hard shoulder.
-There have also been landslides on the TV-3301 in Prat de Comte and the C-16z in Puig-reig, which have also been closed.
+The rain also affected roads.
+According to the Catalan Traffic Service (SCT), the N-340 was closed in both directions at Santa Margarida and Els Monjos; the C-17 lost its northbound lane due to fallen trees; and on the AP-7, traffic jams of more than 9 kilometers were generated between Olèrdola and Castellet and Gornal, due to the presence of vehicles stopped on the hard shoulder.
+There were also landslides on the TV-3301 in Prat de Comte and the C-16z in Puig-reig, which were also closed.

 Leisure and culture affected

-After receiving mobile phone alerts from Civil Protection warning of the maximum alert, several city councils, organizations, and institutions have decided to suspend their cultural and leisure activities.
+After receiving mobile phone alerts from Civil Protection warning of the maximum alert, several city councils, organizations, and institutions decided to suspend their cultural and leisure activities.
 Barcelona City Council, for example, activated the Municipal Emergency Action Plan in response to the forecast of heavy rains in the city and suspended all planned outdoor activities.
-The Tibidabo amusement park, the Zoo, and Park Güell have also been closed.
+The Tibidabo amusement park, the Zoo, and Parc Güell were also closed.

 Cargando